ctafsiras/venom-computer-world-client/README.md

 ## Available Features

-- User can Create Account
+- User can Create Account.
 - User can Order Products as per website showing
 - User can give review to website
 - User can save there address and phone number